This is a guest contribution by Stephen Bernard of MoneyPeoples.com

 To generate income, QYLD writes (sells) at-the-money-covered calls against all of its holdings.
 This is a very simple and straightforward strategy that can provide regular income payments every month.
 Income investors will appreciate QYLD’s high yield potential.
 QYLD pays a yield of 11.80%, making it one of the highest yield investments on the market.
 This is a much higher yield than is typically available on stocks or other ETFs, making QYLD a great option for income investors.

 If investors are looking for high-yield covered call ETFs, the six options we’ve highlighted above are a great place to start.
 All of these funds use a covered call writing strategy to provide shareholders with regular income payments and limit downside risk in the event of a market downturn.
-And, best of all, they offer high yields that range from 3.4% to 12%.
+And, best of all, they offer high yields that range up to 12%.